Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods

 01 Horses

 In the Creation of the Gods, Yin Shou led his military to return triumphantly from Jizhou.
-The Shang King and Crown Prince Yin Qi sat on a chariot driven by six white horses to welcome them.
+The Shang King and Crown Prince Yin Qi sat on a driven by six white horses to welcome them.

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-2